 There are many definitions out there, but essentially it’s all about taking proper care of yourself, just as you do for others.

 If you think you could benefit from participating in some more self-care (and I would struggle to find a working parent who doesn’t!), you can very easily incorporate self-care activities into your daily life.
 It doesn’t need to be a major time commitment, nor expensive.
-Remember, the key is nourishment, something you enjoy doing that will make you feel rejuvenated.
-It can be something as simple as taking time out of your day to read a chapter of that book you have been meaning to start, going for a walk around the block by yourself, having a call with that friend who lives interstate who you never get around to calling, or listening to your favourite music.
+Remember, the key is nourishment — something you enjoy doing that will make you feel rejuvenated.
+It can be something as simple as taking time out of your day to read a chapter of that book you have been meaning to start, going for a walk around the block by yourself, having a call with that friend who lives interstate who you never get around to calling, or listening to your favorite music.

 Written by Olivia Rowan, founder of OLR Coaching.
 OLR Coaching loves helping people to live their best life.
-OLR supports people to get clarity on their self-identity, determine what is really important to them, set powerful goals that are aligned with their life vision, make career changes, and assists with self-management strategies such as time management, reducing stress and habit-busting.
+OLR supports people to get clarity on their self-identity, determine what is really important to them, set powerful goals that are aligned with their life vision, make career changes, and assist with self-management strategies such as time management, reducing stress, and habit-busting.
 OLR works with people through personal coaching and workshops.
 For more information and to connect with OLR visit their website and Instagram page.